gchure/phd/docs/src/chapter_03/section_05_DNA_mutants.md

 $\Delta\varepsilon_{RA}$ to a single repressor copy number (orange lines
 @Fig:DNA_muts (C)]) This is in line with the predictions outlined in
-@Fig:deltaF_theory (C) and (D), indicating that the allosteric parameters are "insulated", meaning they are not affected by the DNA binding domain mutations.
+@Fig:deltaF_theory (C) and (D), indicating that the allosteric parameters are "insulated," meaning they are not affected by the DNA binding domain mutations.
 As the $\Delta F$ for all repressor copy numbers collapses onto the prediction, we can say that the expression of the repressor itself is the same or comparable with that of the wild type.
 If the repressor copy number